Dhvani-intwala/Disney-Quiz/README.md

 To achieve the strategic goals I implemented the following features:-
 - simple website layout with the content located in the center of the viewport
 - easy to click buttons both on computers and mobile touch interfaces
-- eye-pleasing graphics to make the experience entertaining.
+- eye-pleasing graphics to make the experience entertaining

 ### **User Goal**
-- as a user i want to:
+As a user i want to:
-    - navigate easily through the page,
+- navigate easily through the page
-    - see a clean interface and be able to track progress/score,
+- see a clean interface and be able to track progress/score
-    - know how many questions I have left to answer,
+- know how many questions are left to answer
-    - enjoy the game,
+- enjoy the game
-    - see my score after I answer the last question,
+- see the score after answering the last question
-    - be able to re-play the game and compare my score
+- be able to re-play the game and compare the score
-    - have a responsive site so I can play the game on any device.
+- have a responsive site so, the user can play the game on any device

 ## User experience (UX/UI)
 ### **Colour Palatte**
 - The palette was created using the [Coolors](https://coolors.co/) website.
-- I have used #033c48cb for background for all pages,
+- I have used #054f5e for background for all pages
-  #000000 and #fff both to color the text.
+- #ffffff to color the text
+- #0f0e0f to hover the title and buttons
-- I have used #0bdf24 to display the correct answer.
+- I have used #0bdf24 to display the correct answer
-- I have used #e50e0e to display the wrong answers.
+- I have used #e50e0e to display the wrong answers

 ![ screenshoot all colour](assets/images/colour-palatte.png)

 ### **Typography**
-- Google Fonts was used to import the chosen fonts for use in the website.
+Google Fonts was used to import the chosen fonts for use in the website.
 - For the Page title I have used the google font Cinzel.
 - For the body page I have used the google font Nova Square cursive.

 ### **Wireframe**

-- To create the wireframe I used the Balsamiq Wireframing Software.
+To create the wireframe I used the Balsamiq Wireframing Software.

 <details>
 <summary>Start page(Desktop)</summary>